 At what point in the purchase funnel do you see the greatest amount of conversions?
 How many clicks on your blog come from organic sources?
 And at what time do those clicks seem to peak?

 Performing all of those calculations can make your head spin.
 The Net Promoter® Score methodology is refreshingly simple by comparison.
 Instead of asking hundreds of online survey questions and doing in-depth calculations, you’ll ask one powerful question (and a few refining ones).

 Then, you’ll perform just one calculation.
 And you’ll get an industry standard score, ranging from -100 to +100.
-(Learn how to do the Net Promoter Score calculation here.
-Or SurveyMonkey will calculate your NPS for you!)
+(Learn how to do the Net Promoter Score calculation here, use our NPS Calculator, or SurveyMonkey will calculate your NPS for you!)

 In a standard customer satisfaction survey example, you might ask consumers to give specific feedback on the products and services you provide.
 Questions like: “How quickly did the customer service team assist you?” can help you understand what consumers really think, and as a result, these questions are very valuable.

 And although there are benefits to customer satisfaction versus NPS, these sample survey questions might not provide you with all of the detail you need to improve your business.